BlueBrain/Search/README.md

 To open the example notebook, please open the link returned above in a browser, then please enter the token above (`NOTEBOOKS_TOKEN`), and finally please click on `Log in`.

+FIXME no results returned when selected articles mined

 *Voilà!* You could now use the graphical interface.